One on one with ART: Hitting new milestones

 ART has a robust investment process where key members of the investment team are constantly discussing each of the asset classes we look after and the opportunity sets.
 We have various investment forums and investment committee processes where we debate where the best opportunities lie, both in Australia and globally.
 The various views are helpful in triaging what we believe we should focus on.

-We are also fortunate to have nicely diversified listed and private markets programs and teams with strong relationships with our investment partners that see many opportunities which we can consider alongside them.
-As an example, our private equity program has been very successful building out a co-investment program and they see a lot of interesting opportunities in many sectors around the world.
+We are also fortunate to have nicely diversified listed and private markets programs and teams with strong relationships with our investment partners that see many opportunities, which we can consider alongside them.
+As an example, our private equity program has been very successful [in] building out a co-investment program and they see a lot of interesting opportunities in many sectors around the world.

 When it comes to weighing options between Australia versus overseas, what’s your thought process there?
 How does your new overseas office contribute to finding opportunities?